 5. Transport Layer Misuse

-Hypertext Transfer Protocol Secure (HTTPS) is a security asset against Transport Layer Misuse (TLM) risks to websites as it allows attackers to intercept and tamper with data as it is being transmitted between a website and its visitors.
+Hypertext Transfer Protocol Secure (HTTPS) is a security asset against Transport Layer Misuse (TLM) risks to websites.
+It allows attackers to intercept and tamper with data as it is being transmitted between a website and its visitors.
 This can include stealing sensitive information such as login credentials, injecting malware, and even redirecting visitors to a malicious website.

 One of the most common forms of TLM is a man-in-the-middle attack (MITM), in which an attacker intercepts and alters the communication between a website and its visitors without their knowledge.
 This can be done by exploiting vulnerabilities in the website’s transport layers protocols, such as HTTPS or SSL/TLS.